OK, this can be confusing, so hang with me.

 Many people realize that high level athletes "lift weights", but don't credit that training with making them high level athletes.

 Yes, talent and skill are required.
 But, an athlete who is faster and stronger has the advantage of engaging his talents and skills quicker and/or more forcefully.

 Michael Jordan is a prime example.
 Impressive at UNC, and in his rookie year in the NBA, most people don't remember, but he was the THIRD pick in the 1984 NBA draft!

 It wasn't until the next 2-3 years, and the addition of 25-30 lbs of muscle, that he became the undisputed greatest player in the game.

 Also of prime importance is that strength training for athletes makes them less likely to be injured.
 It can also extend the careers of athletes as they get older.

-If you are interested in Muscle Building/Strength Training, please click here to take the short poll to express your interest.
+If you are interested in Muscle Building/Strength Training, please use the Contact Form at the bottom of the page to express your interest.
 I will get back to you by your preference of email or phone to discuss how we can best serve your desire to improve your health and fitness.